 And that’s where beard fillers step in.
-They are a painless, quick method of hiding beard patches, all while adding more volume to the weak areas of your facial hair.
+They are a painless and quick method of hiding beard patches, all while adding more volume and thickness to the weak areas of your facial hair.

-Using a beard filler is a quick fix temporary solution.
+Using a beard filler is a quick fix but also a temporary solution.
 Unfortunately they do not actually make your beard thicker, it’s just all a visual trick to enhance your facial hair when you need it the most.

 There are many different types of beard fillers out there and they all work through different mechanisms, but it’s important to note that beard fillers are not the same thing as beard dyes.